 Trust your instincts.
 The moment that you feel uncomfortable, act.
 If saying that you want to stop does not stop the unwanted behavior, do not be afraid to make a scene.
 Protect yourself.

 If your initial “no” and other protests do not stop unwanted advances, yell for help or try to remove yourself from the situation.

 If you are a victim of a sexual assault:

-- Contact Campus Security, the local police department, the Student Social Services Discipline Officer, a trusted friend, and local rape crisis center.
+- Contact Campus Security, the local police department, the Title IX Coordinator, a trusted friend, and local rape crisis center.
 Immediately give security and/or the local police your location.

 - While waiting, do not shower, douche or wash in any way because you will be destroying evidence.

 - Do not throw away torn clothing or straighten up the area where the assault took place.
 These may also provide evidence.